luigifreda/rosdocker/README.md

 ---
 ## Troubleshooting

+### docker: Error response from daemon: could not select device driver with capabilities: gpu

+It might be a good time to install the *[nvidia-docker-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#tab-0-0-0)* as suggested above.

+### Permissions problems

 If you get the following error related to permission problems:
 ```
 Got permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock: Post ": dial unix /var/run/docker.sock: connect: permission denied